dmlc/dgl/docs/source/guide/data.rst

 ``__getitem__(idx)`` and ``__len__()`` that must be implemented in the subclass.
-But we recommend to implement saving and loading as well, since they can save significant time for processing large datasets, and there are several APIs making it easy (see `Section 3.4
+But we recommend to implement saving and loading as well, since they can save significant time for processing large datasets, and there are several APIs making it easy (see `Save and load data
 <file:///Users/xiangkhu/Documents/GitHub/dgl/docs/build/html/guide/data.html#save-and-load-data>`__).

 Note that the purpose of ``DGLDataset`` is to provide a standard and